unjs/listhen/README.md

 ## Quick Usage (CLI)

-You can run your applications in localhost with typescript support and watch mode using `listhen` CLI:
+You can run your applications in localhost with TypeScript support and watch mode using `listhen` CLI:

 Create `index.ts`: